PrashantJha3/nytimes-articles-app/README.md

 # Steps to Run the Project.

+### 1. Git Clone
-### 1 Clone the repository or download it in zipped format
+Clone the repository or download it in zipped format

+### 2. npm install into nytimes-articles-app folder
-### 2 open project repository nytimes-articles-app and do npm install inside nytimes-articles-app folder
+open project repository nytimes-articles-app and do npm install inside nytimes-articles-app folder

+### 3. Run Application
-### 3 once installation has been done we need do npm start to run the application.
+once installation has been done we need do npm start to run the application.

 In the project directory, you can run: